-At the event Microsoft introduced Paint 3D a new free tool that is part of the Windows creators update in Microsoft 10.
-Teachers and students will be able to to create objects in Paint 3D and then bring them into the real world by using any laptop or device running Windows 10 that has a webcam built in it.
-At the event Microsoft suggested that:
+At the event, Microsoft introduced Paint 3D, a new free tool that is part of the Windows creators update in Microsoft 10.
+Teachers and students will be able to create objects in Paint 3D and then bring them into the real world by using any laptop or device running Windows 10 that has a webcam built in it.
+At the event, Microsoft suggested that:

 research tells us that 3D improves attention span, engagement, motivation and overall academic performance.
 It also shows that girls enroll at a much higher rate in math and science courses after taking a course in 3D.

 It is a little surprising to see Microsoft Paint resurface within the context of VR.
 Paint had its origins as Microsoft Paintbrush way back with the first version of Windows in 1985.
 That’s not to say it shouldn’t have a place in VR and mixed reality applications.
 It may be an easy way for educators to create their own 3D objects.
-It is an interesting idea to give Paint a new life in 3D but for now it comes short of delivering immersive learning.
+It is an exciting idea to give Paint a new life in 3D, but for now, it comes short of delivering immersive learning.

-On stage Microsoft took this a step further and demoed how 3D objects can be integrated in PowerPoint, another program from the 1980’s that became part of Microsoft Office in May 1990.
+On stage, Microsoft took this a step further and demoed how 3D objects can be integrated into PowerPoint, another program from the 1980s that became part of Microsoft Office in May 1990.
 We’re still not sure how PowerPoint – which often defaults to maintaining the sage-on-a-stage dynamic of traditional learning – leverages the innovation of virtual and mixed reality environments.

 On the other hand, porting current tools into a mixed reality environment makes it easy for teachers to illustrate concepts without learning new software or a programming language (such as Unity).
 And it may encourage them to experiment with mixed reality, trying out new ways of visualizing data and concepts that they cannot do with current instructional technology apps.